rubygarage/circledge/special_cases.md

       gem 'pronto'
       ```

-    - as a minimal set of linters we advise to add also:
+    - as an optimal set of linters we advise to add also:
       ```
       gem 'pronto-brakeman', require: false
       gem 'pronto-bundler_audit', require: false